telerik/xamarin-forms-docs/controls/chart/axes/axes-overview.md

 	- **Rotate**: Arranges the axis labels so that they are rotated some degrees around their top left corner.
 - **LabelFontSize**: Specifies the font size of the labels.
 - **LabelTextColor**: Specifies the color of the labels.
 - **LabelFormat**: Allows axis labels to be formatted in a custom way.

-The String.Format method is internally used, so the value should follow the syntax, expected by the String.Format method.
+		axis.LabelFormat = Xamarin.Forms.Device.OnPlatform("%.2f","%.2f", "N2");

 Examlpe: